JamesLinus/free-server/README.md

 ## News and Change logs

+* 2016-04-15 [Warning] Paul has received some information that may be relevant to free-server from Chinese policeman.
+I may delete this Github source code if I get pressure from government executive force.
+Please consider fork to keep the free-server long living till the day of death of G,FW.
 * 2016-04-02 [Milestone] Add OpenConnect Cisco AnyConnect VPN support for iOS, as substitution of IPSec.
 * 2016-04-02 [Milestone] Add Let's Encrypt SSL Cert auto generation for SPDY and Open Connect
 * 2016-04-02 [Enhancement] Update nghttpx to 1.9.1